VivienLN/jquery.kiss-slider/README.md

 * `nextSelector (string, default: null)`

-	Selector for the "next" link(s)
+	Selector for the "next" link(s).
+It is up to you to add it/them to HTML.

 * `prevSelector (string, default: null)`

-	Selector for the "previous" link(s)
+	Selector for the "previous" link(s).
+It is up to you to add it/them to HTML.

 * `paginationSelector (string, default: null)`

 	Selector in which append the pagination links.
 It is advised to target a `<ul>` element (otherwise you must change the `paginationBefore` and `paginationAfter` parameters).
+	It is up to you to add it to HTML.

 * `paginationBefore (string, default: '<li>')`